Use this information to solve problems related to optional devices.

 The cables for all external SCSI devices are connected correctly.

 Any external SCSI device is turned on.
-You must turn on an external SCSI device before you turn on the server.
+You must turn on an external SCSI device before you turn on the solution.

 Reseat the failing device.